pjakiela/ECON523/exercises/E9-randomization.md

 ## Empirical Exercise

-We're going to use the same data set on potential microfinance clients in urban India that we worked with in [Empirical Exericse 6](https://pjakiela.github.io/ECON523/exercises/E6-TOT.html).
+We're going to use the same data set on potential microfinance clients in urban India that we worked with in [Empirical Exercise 6](https://pjakiela.github.io/ECON523/exercises/E6-TOT.html).
 The data set comes from the paper [The Miracle of Microfinance?
 Evidence from a Randomized Evaluation](https://www.jstor.org/stable/43189512?seq=1) by
 Abhijit Banerjee, Esther Duflo, Rachel Glennerster, and Cynthia Kinnan.
 The authors worked with an Indian MFI (microfinance institution) called Spandana that was expanding into the city of Hyderabad.
 Spandana